CodeSeven/toastr/README.md

 	toastr.clear()

 	// Override global options
-	toastr.success('We do have the Kapua suite available.', 'Turtle Bay Resort', {timeout: 5000})
+	toastr.success('We do have the Kapua suite available.', 'Turtle Bay Resort', {timeOut: 5000})

 ### Close Button
 Optionally enable a close button